Welcome to today's edition of the Rush 24-7 podcast.

 You've heard these.

-Israel's campaign to destroy Hezbollah is a foreign policy windfall for the Bush administration, which hopes it'll boost the U.S. war on terrorism and heat pressure on its nemesis Iran, analysts say.
+First, Al Reuters, Israel's campaign to destroy Hezbollah is a foreign policy windfall for the Bush administration, which hopes it'll boost the U.S. war on terrorism and heap pressure on its nemesis, Iran, analysts say.

-It's not just Israel that doesn't want to cease fire here, said David McComsky, a senior fellow at the Washington Institute for Near East Policy Think Tank.
+It's not just Israel that doesn't want to ceasefire here, said David Makovsky, a senior fellow at the Washington Institute for Near East Policy think Tank, longest all ward ally of Israel.

 There's a fascinating piece, too, today in the Washington Post that talks about how Bush is dealing with this entirely differently than previous administrations.